 Consider the following example:

-- HTTP load balancing logs are ingested in real time by using Stackdriver Logging.
+- HTTP load balancing logs are ingested in real time by using Cloud Logging.

 - Some logs must be processed immediately to calculate the remaining budget.